-You might be surprised to learn that yes, stress can indeed cause TMJ.
-While it is not one of the most widely recognized causes for the disorder, it is something that is a growing concern and as people continue to lead more stressful lives.
+You might be surprised to learn that, yes, stress and anxiety can indeed cause TMJ.
+While it is not one of the most widely recognized causes of the disorder, it is a growing concern as people lead more stressful lives.
 The connection between TMJ and stress isn’t one-sided; they’re symbiotic, meaning that they’re closely related and both affect each other.

-Relieve Your Jaw Tension At A Los Gatos Dentist
+Relieve Your TMJ With the Help of a Los Gatos Dentist

-While it may not be terribly detrimental for you if you are experiencing a momentary episode of stress, dealing with long-term stress and repeatedly tensing muscles in your jaw, head and neck can definitely cause TMJ.
-In fact, this repeated tightening of muscles and clenching of joints can have a tremendous impact on your overall physical health.
-In the worst cases, it is possible to clench the jaw so tightly that the entire joint becomes misaligned, thus putting pressure on nerve endings and forcing your entire body to cope with the problem.
+While it may not be detrimental if you are experiencing a momentary episode of stress, dealing with long-term stress could cause TMJ.
+In fact, this repeated tightening of muscles and clenching of joints can tremendously impact your overall physical health.
+In the worst cases, it is possible to clench the jaw so tightly that the entire joint becomes misaligned, thus putting pressure on nerve endings and forcing your whole body to cope with the problem.

-However, if you think your TMJ may be related to stress, you can find effective solutions by visiting a dentist and working with professionals that can help you find answers.
-One such solution is to have you fitted with a mouthpiece that is designed to keep your jaw in alignment, thus preventing you from grinding your teeth so hard that it causes TMJ.
-This is one of the most effective solutions for TMJ and can alleviate a great deal of pain and even more severe complications that result from the disorder going unabated for long periods.
+However, if you think your TMJ may be related to stress, you can find effective solutions by visiting your TMJ dentist, Dr. Nancy Nehawandian.
+One such solution is to have you fitted with a mouthpiece designed to keep your jaw in alignment, thus preventing you from grinding your teeth so hard that it causes TMJ.
+This can alleviate a great deal of pain and save you from even more severe complications that result from the disorder going unabated for long periods.
 Dr. Nancy has permanent solutions too, and if needed, can fix your teeth if they were damaged from TMJ.
 Don’t let TMJ rule your life.
 Get it treated today.